 Food Security Situation

-- Mauritania is a least-developed country, ranking 156 of 188 countries on the UN Development Program (UNDP) 2015 Human Development Index.
-Forty-two percent of the population lives below the national poverty line.
+- Mauritania is a least-developed country, ranking 156 of 188 countries on the UN Development Program's 2015 Human Development Index.

-Mauritania typically imports 70 percent of its national food consumption needs.
+Mauritania is structurally food deficient, importing approximately 70 percent of its food each year.
 Populations in the eastern and southern regions of Mauritania depend upon subsistence agriculture and pastoralism as their primary livelihoods, and are especially vulnerable in the case of decreased rainfall.
 Chronic food insecurity affects approximately 15 percent of the population.

-The presence of Malian refugees in one of the most vulnerable areas of Mauritania continues to affect the food security situation of vulnerable host populations in southern and eastern Mauritania due to increased pressure on local food stocks and resources.
+The presence of over 42,000 Malian refugees in one of the most vulnerable areas of Mauritania continues to result in emergency needs and strain local populations’ food stocks and resources.

 Food Assistance Programs